 There will always be times when busyness takes over and we become numb to all that is not getting accomplished, but institutions cannot allow busyness to become a “good enough” crutch.
 Institutions must constantly be focusing on the students they serve, the quality curriculum they deliver, but mostly on their why.
 Oftentimes an institution’s worst mistake is to lose their student-focus and allow busyness and the short-term bottom-line to drive operations.

 In three steps, institutions can regain their focus by re-establishing their why, returning to processes, and regrouping.
-Institutions shouldn’t settle for good enough when they can achieve great.
+Institutions should never settle for good enough when they can achieve great.

 “Greatness is not a function of circumstance.
 Greatness, it turns out, is largely a matter of conscious choice, and discipline.” ~ James C. Collins